Written by: Greg Ellifritz

 With that statement she earned even more respect from me.

 Despite seeing each other fairly regularly, I had never taken a class from Lou Ann.
 When I saw that she was coming to teach at our state police academy, I jumped at the chance to sign up.
-The class was held last week and was called “Understanding and Training the Female Shooter.”
+The class was called “Understanding and Training the Female Shooter.”
 I was very impressed.

 In the past, I have taken some other classes covering the different ways men and women learn psycho-motor skills.
 Some were good.
 Some were horrible.
 Most of what I have learned about training women over the years has been the result of some painful trial and error or through conversations with a long-time former girlfriend who is a very high- performing female police officer.
 The information I received in Lou Ann’s one-day class gave me a better understanding of how to train female shooters than 15 years of self study.